-Even though its meals may not be the same as what you’d have at an authentic Italian dining experience, Olive Garden has created some Tuscan-inspired dishes.
-Like its pear and gorgonzola ravioli or a baked pasta romana.
-While both dishes were a flop with customers, anything with breadsticks almost gets a free pass.
-Olive Garden’s breadstick sandwiches, which sport chicken parmigiana or meatballs between two breadsticks, were an unexpected win for the chain.
+Although its meals may not be what you'd expect from an authentic Italian dining experience, Olive Garden has created some Tuscan-inspired dishes.
+In an effort to attract more foodies, Olive Garden briefly introduced a pear and gorgonzola ravioli and a baked pasta romana.
+While both dishes were a flop with customers (they weren't "cravable" enough), anything with breadsticks almost always gets a free pass.
+Olive Garden's breadstick sandwiches, which sport chicken parmigiana or meatballs between two breadsticks, were an unexpected win for the chain.
 In this case, Olive Garden investors might be right—the breadsticks are sort of like a hotdog bun.

 9. THE SECRET MENU IS ESSENTIALLY ANYTHING YOU WANT.

-One of Olive Garden’s perks is the variety of menu items.
-But if you aren’t finding exactly what you want—say, a discontinued menu item—there’s a chance you can hack your order.
-Secret menu sites report that it’s still possible to order the discontinued Chicken Fettuccine Florentine (so long as the chef has all the necessary ingredients).
-Many secret menu suggestions aren’t all that secret, they’re simply substitutions for standard menu items that many people don’t know are possible, like changing ravioli fillings.
-Love dessert but hate chocolate sauces that come on top or the side?
-Mention that to your server and you may have the option of raspberry or fruit sauces instead.
+One of Olive Garden's perks is the variety of menu items.
+But if you aren't finding exactly what you want—say, a discontinued menu item—there's a chance you can hack your order.
+Secret menu sites report that it's still possible to order the discontinued Chicken Fettuccine Florentine (so long as the chef has all the necessary ingredients).
+Many secret menu suggestions aren't all that secret, they’re simply substitutions for standard menu items that many people don't know are possible, like changing ravioli fillings.
+Love dessert but hate chocolate sauce?
+Mention that to your server and you may have the option of a raspberry sauce.

 10. A GRAND FORKS COLUMNIST BECAME FAMOUS FOR HER OLIVE GARDEN REVIEW.